Pharmacovigilance and Risk Management Strategies Conference

 Mark Perrott, PhD

-Mark is Head of Development Consulting at PopeWoodhead where he leads a team of Benefit-Risk and Risk Minimisation professionals.
-He joined PW in November 2016 and his >20 year pharma career has included industry (Wellcome, GW, GSK and AZ) and consultancy roles (WCI and Foresight).
+Mark is Head of Development Consulting and leads a team of Benefit-Risk and Risk Minimisation professionals.
+He has a >20 year pharma career has included industry (Wellcome, GW, GSK and AZ) and consultancy roles (WCI, Foresight, PopeWoodhead and Huron).
 He is now focusing on the opportunities presented by new benefit-risk management approaches to improve development decision-making and enhance the interactions of industry and customers to maximise B-R balance.
+From January 2021, Mark and the existing team of benefit:risk and digital design and development colleagues will be starting-up a new company called Axian Consulting which will further develop the focus on the use of digital to enhance patient safety.

 Amanda Marie Roache, MS